Recent Rule Changes

-Because the Department seeks to make extensive changes to format, organization, and substance to these rules addressing mental health and substance abuse disorder services, the Department has decided to create a new program comprising of six chapters, effectively replacing the current rules.
+Because the Department sought to make extensive changes to format, organization, and substance to these rules addressing mental health and substance abuse disorder services, the Department decided to create a new program comprising of six chapters, effectively replacing previous rules.

-Here, the Department specifically seeks to create Rules, Wyoming Department of Health, Mental Health and Substance Use Disorder Services, chapters 1-6.
-This creation of a new program comprising of six chapters is proposed concurrently with the repeal of: (1) Rules, Wyoming Department of Health, Behavioral Health – Personnel & Program Quality, chapters 1-12 (1992); (2) Rules, Wyoming Department of Health, Community Program – Mental Health & Substance Abuse Program, chapters 1-10 (1993); and (3) Rules, Wyoming Department of Health, Substance Abuse, chapters 1-8 (2009).
+Here, the Department has specifically created Rules, Wyoming Department of Health, Mental Health and Substance Use Disorder Services, chapters 1-6.
+This creation of a new program comprising of six chapters is concurrent with the repeal of: (1) Rules, Wyoming Department of Health, Behavioral Health – Personnel & Program Quality, chapters 1-12 (1992); (2) Rules, Wyoming Department of Health, Community Program – Mental Health & Substance Abuse Program, chapters 1-10 (1993); and (3) Rules, Wyoming Department of Health, Substance Abuse, chapters 1-8 (2009).
 These three other acts of rulemaking are addressed by separate rules packets available online at https://rules.wyo

-Although the Department is repealing the current rules and creating a new program comprising of six chapters, the substance of these new chapters is intended to largely match the current rules.
+Although the Department has repealed the previous rules and created a new program comprising of six chapters, the substance of these new chapters is intended to largely match the previous rules.
 However, there are key modifications, noted as follows:

 1. Outdated definitions were removed and new definitions were added to assist in interpreting the content.